PostHog/posthog.com/contents/handbook/company/structure.md

 There are two scenarios that will trigger a move:

 * The Small Team may realize they no-longer need someone, or that they could really do with someone currently in another Small Team internally.
-* An individual team member may wish to move to developer their skills or experience.
+* An individual team member may wish to move in order to develop their skills or experience.

 It is at the discretion of the _manager_ of that person if they can move.